 The air inside a house doesn’t renew itself.
-Without human intervention, it stays confined and the quality degrades, notably by an accumulation of pollutants that can cause problems.
+Without human intervention, it stays confined and the indoor air quality degrades, notably by an accumulation of pollutants that can cause problems.
 Domestic pollution levels are estimated to significantly lower life expectancy.

 The lungs are the first organs in our bodies to suffer from poor air quality.
 Asthma is a widespread pulmonary affliction and its development seems closely linked to ambient pollution.
 Pollutants, contained in furniture, for example, can increase the risk of allergies, either by breathing them or by skin contact.
 Overly polluted air can even cause certain illnesses in otherwise previously healthy people.

 Beyond the long-term health effects, our quality of life and well-being are directly affected as air quality deteriorates.
 Elevated CO2 levels can also cause significant temperature fluctuations in rooms—up to 0.9° F.

 Humidity level is also directly linked to interior air quality.
 If it’s too high, mold and mildew can proliferate in certain rooms.
 Humid air also favors bacterial growth.
 Conversely, air that’s too dry can provoke itching and accentuate fatigue.
 It can damage your walls or floors and encourage dust accumulation.

 Our recommendations to improve your interior air quality